Last Modified: 15 Apr 2014

 Rise around 2am in order to catch the sunrise at the summit of Mt Kinabalu (4,095 m).
 It's difficult walking, but you'll feel a huge sense of achievement.
 Also, the view from the summit is stupendous - the jungles of Borneo in one direction, the South China Sea in the other, making every inch of the climb worthwhile.
 Be warned though, don't underestimate the cold - bring warm clothes.

 The climb from Laban Rata to the summit takes between 2 and 4 hours.
 Even if you are very fit you may find this section of the climb difficult because of the altitude.
 This can make you feel quite nauseous and short of breath.
 The trail is marked by a white rope that's also useful to help you up some of the steep sections.
-Gloves are recommended to protect your hands from rope burn (as well as to keep them warm).
+Waterproof gloves are recommended to protect your hands from rope burn (as well as to keep them warm).

 After witnessing the morning sunrise, return to Laban Rata for breakfast, then descend the mountain (approx 3-6 hrs) and enjoy a rewarding lunch at the bottom.